GENERAL PROGRAM ADMISSIONS INFORMATION

 NOTE: TOEFL scores expire after two years.

-In addition to the CSU application, applicants must also submit materials to the Biology Department as follows:
+In addition to the CSU Cal State Apply application, applicants must also submit supplemental materials required by the Biology Department as follows:

 2) Statement of Professional Goals (usually one to three pages in length).
 NOTE: This is a more detailed version than the statement submitted on the CSU Mentor application.